the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 ### Exercises:

-* figure out further components that you could split up as you have done with the Search and Table components
+* Figure out further components that you could split up as you have done with the Search and Table component; but wait until you've gone through the next few chapters before deploying them.
-  * but don't do it now, otherwise you will run into conflicts in the next chapters

 ## Composable Components